densebrain/typedux/README.md

 # TypeDux / Redux / ReTyped

+** DOCS NEED UPDATING, USE v2 FOR NOW **

-A leaf based TypeScript 2 Immutable wrapper around REDUX - all decoration driven
+A leaf based TypeScript 4 Immutable wrapper around REDUX - all decoration driven

 To start, like everyone else, I love the benefits of an immutable functional paradigm, but the overhead of implementing it in the real world consistently proves difficult for a number of reasons
 * Learning curve
 * Type Safety